-In our article series on Indian culture, we have so far seen the temple architecture peculiarities of Chola and Chalukya Dynasty.
-In this post, we shall see the temple architecture features of Hoysala dynasty.
-The Karnata Dravidian tradition developed in the 7th century under the patronage of Badami Chalukya got matured under Western Chalukya (Kalyani Chalukya) in the 11nth century.
-The Chalukya style got perfection as an independent style under Hoysala rule in the 13nth century.
+The Karnata Dravidian tradition developed in the 7th century under the patronage of Badami Chalukya got matured under Western Chalukya (Kalyani Chalukya) in the 11th century.
+The Chalukya style became perfect as an independent style under Hoysala’s rule in the 13th century.

 Noticeable features of Hoysala art